SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient.md

 Developers building client-side solutions are responsible for implementing authorization using the OAuth implicit flow in their application.
 In SharePoint Framework solutions that's already done as a part of the framework through the **MSGraphClient** and **AadHttpClient** both introduced in SharePoint Framework v1.4.1.

 > [!NOTE]
-> If you build solutions on a version of the SharePoint Framework older than v1.4.1 you can still connect to resources secured with AAD.
+> If you build solutions on a version of the SharePoint Framework older than v1.4.1 you can still connect to resources secured with Azure AD.
 In that case you need to implement the OAuth implicit flow using [ADAL JS](https://github.com/AzureAD/azure-activedirectory-library-for-js) yourself.
 For more information see the [Connect to API secured with Azure Active Directory](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/guidance/connect-to-api-secured-with-aad) article.

 As a part of the SharePoint Framework, there is a specific process defined for how developers can request- and tenant administrators can manage permissions to resources secured with Azure AD.
 The following schema illustrates this process.

 ![Schema illustrating the flow of requesting, granting and using permissions to Azure AD applications](../images/webapipermissions-logical.png)

-Developers building a SharePoint Framework solution, that requires access to specific resources secured with AAD, list these resources along with the required permission scopes in the solution manifest (1).
+Developers building a SharePoint Framework solution, that requires access to specific resources secured with Azure AD, list these resources along with the required permission scopes in the solution manifest (1).
 When deploying the solution package to the app catalog, SharePoint will create permission requests and will prompt the administrator to manage the requested permissions (2).
 For each requested permission, tenant administrators can decide whether they want to grant or deny the specific permission (3).

 All permissions are granted to the whole tenant and not to a specific application that has requested them.
 When tenant administrator grants a specific permission, it is added to the **SharePoint Online Client Extensibility** Azure AD application, which is provisioned by Microsoft in every Azure Active Directory and which is used by the SharePoint Framework in the OAuth flow to provide solutions with valid access tokens.

 ## Discover available applications and permissions

 For which applications you can request permissions in your solution, depends on the target Azure Active Directory which secures your Office 365 tenant.
-The list of available application might depend on the Office 365 license the organization is using and which line of business applications they registered in their AAD.
+The list of available application might depend on the Office 365 license the organization is using and which line of business applications they registered in their Azure AD.
 Assuming you have sufficient permissions, there are a number of ways in which you can see which applications and permission scopes are available in your tenant.

 ### Azure Portal